RobertBoganKang/file_processing/README.md

 ## Introduction

-This default process is to recursively find the targeted file with given input format, and do operation to the new output path with output format.
+This default process recursively finds the target file for a given input format and batches it into the output folder with the original file structure in the new output format.

-The class will process files with parallel computing power (multiple-core CPU).
+This class is designed to process files using parallel computing power (multi-core CPUs).

 ## Usage

-The file `template.py` can be referred.
-Modify it with your function.
+The file `template.py` can be referenced.
+Make changes to it with your functions.

-### Usage 1 (`argparse`)
+### Usage 1 (`~~argparse`)

-Then, inherit the class, and pass required parameters through `argparse` into the class.
+Then, inherit the class and pass the required arguments into it in the form of `argparse`.

 ### Usage 2 (`dict`)

-Build a `dict` with few required parameters below, and pass into the class.
+Create a `dict` with the following few necessary parameters and pass it to the class.

-If `output` or `out_format` is `None`, it is consider to be target file `input` operation, else the data is from `input` to `output`.
+If `output` or out_format is `None`, it is considered an `input` operation for the target file, otherwise the data will flow from `input` to `output`.

 ### Parameters